shahriar-tamjid/shahriar-tamjid/README.md

 # <p align="center">Hi there, I'm Shahriar <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px"></p>

 ## About Me
-- Proficient in building web apps by using the MERN stack and ASP.NET
+- Proficient in building web apps by using the MERN stack
 - Have a strong foundation in SQL and Python
 - Drawing insights from data is something I really enjoy!